 5 Registry Items to Splurge On

-When choosing goods for your newlywed nest, everyday plates, stainless flatware, and small appliances are shoo-ins, but don't pass high-ticket items by because you think no one will buy them (guests can go in on gifts together), or that you'll never use them (think to the future).
-This is the time to upgrade the everyday versions of what you have, and also to get all the indulgences you need for special occasions (hosting Thanksgiving dinner four years from now.)
-So get that scanner ready for these five super-fine splurges:
+When choosing goods for your newlywed nest, everyday plates, stainless flatware and small appliances are shoo-ins, but don't pass high-ticket items by because you think no one will buy them (guests can go in on gifts together), or that you'll never use them (think to the future).
+This is the time to upgrade the everyday versions of what you have, and also to get all the indulgences you need for special occasions (hosting Thanksgiving dinner four years from now).
+So get that scanner ready for these five super-fine splurges, and manage the rest of your registry here.

 Make a Sterling Choice